 Probably one of the most essential nutrients for your brain are omega-3 fats.
 In fact, 50 percent of your brain is an omega-3 fat called DHA.

-studies have shown that omega-3s can offer protection against cognitive deterioration.
+A number of studies have shown that omega-3s can offer protection against cognitive deterioration.

 Several protective mechanisms have been suggested, including: